 You don’t even have to touch the card reader with the card, just pass it over.
 So you can even keep the card in your wallet or purse!
 That kind of thing is amazing to old people like me!!

 The cards can also be used as smart money to buy from vending machines and in certain stores.
 You even get a discount in many cases — like on the buses, for example.

 You have to feel a little sorry for the ticket gate people who lose their jobs selling tickets.
-However, finally getting card readers in Yamanashi was a long-awaited and much-needed improvement to the rail service; there are so many foreign tourists coming to the area these days.
+However, finally getting card readers in Yamanashi was a long-awaited and much-needed improvement to the rail service; there are so many tourists coming to the area these days, from other parts of Japan and from abroad.
 And, generally, they are attracted by the opportunity to see our beautiful Mount Fuji.

 Nobody wants to waste time and paper buying tickets all the time.
 Nobody wants to fiddle with smelly coins — it’s crazy.
 Not only that — the tickets you had to buy in Yamanashi did not work in ticket gates in Tokyo!
 Even our tickets were based on out-of-date technology!
 It was a long wait and it was very inconvenient but we finally caught up with the twenty first century.

 So we should be grateful to the large numbers of tourists coming to visit Mount Fuji from all over the world.
 They are helping us to modernize and wake up to a new multicultural world!
 We even have the flashy Narita Express coming direct from Tokyo Narita Airport to the Mount Fuji area on weekends during the high season!
 It’s a multicultural extravaganza!
 It’s a whole new world!

 Anyway, that’s why we are going to work on Introducing Mount Fuji.
 It’s a whole new world — and we want to be ready to talk to and help the wonderful tourists who have helped drag us into the future.